Thank you to the Lavine family for their generous and historic $5 million pledge.

 JEANNIE AND JONATHAN LAVINE MAKE HISTORIC $5 MILLION PLEDGE TO CYCLE FOR SURVIVAL

-NEW YORK CITY, January 13, 2021 — Cycle for Survival, Memorial Sloan Kettering’s movement to beat rare cancers, received a $5 million pledge from Jeannie and Jonathan Lavine, who have been dedicated Cycle for Survival supporters and partners since 2009.
+NEW YORK CITY, January 13, 2021 — Cycle for Survival, MSK’s movement to beat rare cancers, received a $5 million pledge from Jeannie and Jonathan Lavine, who have been dedicated Cycle for Survival supporters and partners since 2009.
 This monumental multiyear commitment is the largest single gift ever made to Cycle for Survival and comes when the need for sustained research funding is more urgent than ever.

 Jeannie and Jonathan have generously contributed to Cycle for Survival for more than a decade, helping drive the movement’s success and serving as role models for their peers.
 Over the course of the MSK–Lavine family partnership, Cycle for Survival has grown exponentially — more than 1 million people have been involved over the program’s lifetime, and annual fundraising revenue has increased from $1.2 million in 2009 to $40 million in 2020.